lakshminarayana-k/URL-Shortener/README.md

-# shortn
+# URL-Shortener

-A command line application written in python that lets you shorten url using bit.ly, j.mp, tiny.cc and more
+A simple url shortening command-line based application written in python using bit.ly, j.mp, tiny.cc and more

 [![Pip version][shield-pip]][info-pip]